[This article was originally published in 2015.]

 Their pole dancing routine took the lion dance world by storm.
 Lion dance troupes across the nation began adopting this new form, creating their own pole formations with varying heights.
 Some daredevil troupes even dance on poles that are several stories high!
 Of course, all this is done without safety equipment to make the performances more interesting!

 As the new art form flourished in Malaysia, lion pole dancing began to spread throughout Asia.
 In 1992, the Malaysian Lion and Dragon Dance Federation joined with other Lion and Dragon Dance Federations overseas to form the International Lion and Dragon Dance Federation.
-Lion Dance competition rules were standardised, and pole dancing lions became the norm around the world.
+Lion Dance competition rules were standardized, and pole dancing lions became the norm around the world.

 Today, lion pole dancing competitions and performances are held all over the world.
 And it’s all thanks to the creativity of the guys at Hing Tung Lok lion dance association.